 Pine Mountain Settlement School

-Series 22: Environmental Education
+Series 22: ENVIRONMENTAL EDUCATION

-ELLWOOD J. CARR BOTANICAL COLLECTION Guide
+E. J. CARR PLANT CENTER Guide

-ELLWOOD J. CARR PLANT CENTER at PMSS
+E. J. CARR PLANT CENTER Arrival at PMSS

-The Ellwood J. Carr Botanical Collections came to Pine Mountain in 1984.
-Carr, an amateur botanist and naturalist, was familiar with the Environmental Education program at Pine Mountain Settlement School and nearing retirement from a lifetime of commitment to all things botanical, he wished to support the growing programming at Pine Mountain Settlement.
-His very large collection comprised of specimens, inventories, historical materials, slides and photographs, and an extensive book collection, was housed with other instructional materials for the Environmental Education Program in the former Girls Industrial Building, now commonly called the “Plant Center.”
-The Collection forms the backbone of all botanical instruction in the EE program.
-It represents the most extensive botanical collection gathered for instruction, in Eastern Kentucky.
+Carr’s very large collection, comprised of specimens, inventories, historical materials, slides and photographs, and an extensive book collection, was first housed with other instructional materials for the use of the Environmental Education Program in the former Girls Industrial Building, now commonly called the “Plant Center” and the “Industrial Kitchen.”
+The Collection for many years formed the backbone of botanical instruction in the EE program.
+It represents the most extensive botanical collection gathered for instruction in Eastern Kentucky.

-ELLWOOD J. CARR, Naturalist 1910-2005
+ELLWOOD J. CARR, Naturalist (1910-2005)

-Ellwood Jerome Carr (biography), who preferred to be called “Bud” throughout his life, was 95 years old when he died on March 26, 2005, in Brodhead, Kentucky.
+Ellwood Jerome Carr, who preferred to be called “Bud” throughout his life, was 95 years old when he died on March 26, 2005, in Brodhead, Kentucky.
 His long life as a self-taught naturalist was regularly punctuated with accomplishment and his contributions to southeastern Kentucky are well-known to those interested in the flora and fauna of this region.

 BOTANICAL INSTRUCTIONAL CENTERS in Kentucky